ergoplatform/oracle-core/README.md

 In order for an oracle pool to run, it must be first created/bootstrapped on-chain.
 This is the bootstrap process that is required before oracle operators can run their oracle core and have the pool function on-chain.

 Check out the [Bootstrap doc](docs/Bootstrap.md) for detailed instructions about how to bootstrap an oracle pool and each of the oracles within it.

+# Writing A New Connector
+If you are looking to create a new Oracle Pool for a new datapoint, you need to write a new Connector.
+This process has been greatly simplified thanks to [`Connector-lib`](connectors/connector-lib).

+Now within 15-20 lines of Rust code, you can easily create your own Connector that plugs right in to the Oracle Core.